Frequently Asked Questions

 2. Where are the periodicals located?

-Back issues for periodicals at the San Luis campus library are located at the east
+Back issues for periodicals at the San Luis campus library are located in the central

 Why can't I check out a magazine or journal?
 Magazines are fragile, and we only have one copy of each issue.
 You can copy the pages you need on photocopiers in the library.
 Copies are ten cents per page.